nss tech note7¶

 and S/MIME, plus a few enhancements over the years to support JSS.)
 When using the PK11_

-interfaces, the same principal applies: use the highest available function.PK11_PubWrapSymKey()
+interfaces, the same principal applies: use the highest available function.PK11_PubWrapSymKey().
+For a low

 raw RSA operation on the data.
 It’s used to support SSL2, which modifies the key encoding to